Definitions and Acronyms

 Title XIX members include those eligible under Section 1931 provisions of the Social Security Act (previously AFDC), Supplemental Security Income (SSI) or SSI-related groups, Medicare Cost Sharing groups, Adult Group at or below 106% Federal Poverty Level (Adults </= 106%), Adult Group above 106% Federal Poverty Level (Adults > 106%), Breast and Cervical Cancer Treatment program, Title IV-E Foster Care and Adoption Subsidy, Young Adult Transitional Insurance, and Freedom to Work.

 A procedure or method to cure, improve, or palliate an individual’s medical condition or behavioral health issue.
 Refer to A.A.C.
 R9-10-101.

 TRIBAL REGIONAL BEHAVIORAL HEALTH AUTHORITY (TRBHA)

-Active treatment means there is a current need for treatment.
-The treatment is identified on the member’s service plan to treat a serious and chronic physical, developmental or behavioral condition requiring medically necessary services of a type or amount beyond that generally required by members that lasts, or is expected to last one year or longer, and requires ongoing care not generally provided by a primary care provider
+A current need for treatment.
+The treatment is identified on the member’s service plan to treat a serious and chronic physical, developmental or behavioral condition requiring medically necessary services of a type or amount beyond that generally required by members that lasts, or is expected to last one year or longer, and requires ongoing care not generally provided by a primary care provider.

 ACUTE CARE ONLY (ACO)